by Richard T. Ritenbaugh

 "Life is a grindstone.
 But whether it grinds us down or polishes us up depends on us."

 L. Thomas Holdcroft

-Fans of The X-Files cannot help having seen the poster on Fox Mulder's FBI office wall that proclaims, "We are not alone."
-For Christians, this is absolutely true—and reassuring!
+Fans of The X-Files know that the 1990s television drama popularized the phrase, "We are not alone."
+Within the show's universe, it refers to the ongoing question of whether extraterrestrial life exists.
+For Christians, the phrase takes on a somewhat different meaning, but it is absolutely true—and reassuring!
 As Mulder would say, "The truth is out there."

 A Christian's primary source of truth is God Himself, as revealed in the pages of the Bible.
 From it, we glean the knowledge of what God is doing, what part we have in it, and where it is all headed.
 We combine this with facts and observations from our lives, the natural world and history, and the sum of this information forms our beliefs.
 These, in turn, determine our conduct.